How to Install Docker on Windows 10?

 3. Download Docker

 You can directly install Docker from the Docker Store.
-You will need to create an account to download it.
+You will need to create an account for Docker download.
 Having an account for Docker will allow you to download Docker images in the future.

 Just go to the Docker official page and Click on Products -> Docker Desktop on the menu bar.
 You will now be at the Docker Desktop product page, which looks like this: